Protect Your Rights with Cohabitation Agreements in New York, NY

 As our population ages, a greater number of unmarried couples are living together with no intention of marriage.
 While Prenuptial Agreements are available for couples who intend to be married and Separation Agreements for couples who intend to divorce, Cohabitation Agreements have become the vehicle of choice for those living without the benefit of wedlock.
 Since the unwed couple basically has rights against them to cohabitate, they need the Agreement to clarify their positions.
-The New York courts will enforce validly executed Cohabitation Agreements, which are used to protect the couples legal and property interests.
+The New York courts will enforce validly executed Cohabitation Agreements in New York, NY, which are used to protect the couple’s legal and property interests.

 As with all other Agreements, there should be a complete disclosure by each participant of their respective assets.
 Each party should be represented by separate counsel.

 There are many issues, which should be addressed in a Cohabitation Agreement, including:

 - What will happen to the rights and interests of each party acquired during the non-marital cohabitation if the parties later marry?

 - How will property be divided in the event the relationship breaks up?

 - What will happen to jointly owned property on the death of one of the cohabitants?